babakfp/remark-inline-code-language/README.md

 # remark-inline-code-language

-[Remark](https://github.com/remarkjs/remark) plugin that allows passing a language to inline code.
+A [Remark](https://github.com/remarkjs/remark) plugin that allows passing a language to inline code.
 This is useful for syntax highlighting.

 Note: This is not a standard markdown feature.